vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 To say that Parameśvarīis purifi cation of the intellect means that the intellect is purifi ed when it reaches her level.
 The intellect \( *buddhi* \) is the

 132
-plane of consciousness that grasps the objects of the senses whose savor is enjoyed by the supreme subject, Śiva, who, as the Dīsays, is therefore called the “knower of the fi eld” \( *kṣetrajña* \) of perception.
+plane of consciousness that grasps the objects of the senses whose savor is enjoyed by the supreme subject, Śiva, who, as the Dī says, is therefore called the “knower of the fi eld” \( *kṣetrajña* \) of perception.

 The expression “planes of *piṇḍ a* , etc.,” refers to the conception of the subtle body as including four ascending planes called *piṇḍ a* , *pada* , *rūpa* , and *rūpātīta* , planes also conceived of as tiered along the *suṣumnā* ; the highest of these, *rūpātīta* , is on the consciousness level of *turīya* , where